sitegeist/Sitegeist.Monocle/README.md

         title = 'My Custom Prototype'
         description = 'A Prototype ....'

+        # render the prototype in a single iframe
+        # display = 'iframe'

+        # define the height of the protortype iframe
+		# height = 600

-        // ts props to override for the styleguide rendering props {
+        # ts props to override for the styleguide rendering
+        props {
             content = 'Hello World'
         }